 Remember the Sabbath and keep it holy.
 Six days you shall labor, and do all your work, but the seventh day is a Sabbath to the Lord your GodExodus 20:9-10, ESV

-The Jews had fallen into a very legalistic sense of that commandment— meaning, they paid less attention to the spirit of the commandment (to set aside a day to rest in God) and enforced the detail of the law in an extreme and, at times, unloving manner.
+The Pharisees had fallen into a very legalistic sense of that commandment— meaning, they paid less attention to the spirit of the commandment (to set aside a day to rest in God) and enforced the detail of the law in an extreme and, at times, unloving manner.

 Take John 5: 5-17, for example; Jesus finds himself at Bethesda, a body of water around which “a multitude of invalids” gathered.
 It was a colony for the diseased, who were thereby socially outcast.